Did you find this page useful? A donation of any amount is always appreciated.

 Note: the older you go, the more trash the battery life will be.

-xx30 generation models are the oldest ones that really seem to hold up at good speed with modern browsers and media, but my bar is kinda high.T Series (Medium sized laptop)
+xx30 generation models are the oldest ones that really seem to hold up at good speed with modern browsers and media, but my bar is kinda high.If you don’t know what size you want, just go for this series.

 T series models with an ’s’ suffix (eg. T410s) means they’re slimmer than the regular T series laptops but unlike the X series, they have worse battery life compared to the regular T laptops.
 They also usually cost more than a regular T series.